 A career in law can be an amazing and fulfilling journey.
 It is not always a picnic, but being prepared for what is to come is half the battle.
 The time and money spent is an investment with potentially great rewards to those willing to commit to tough classwork and even more challenging careers.

-Article contributed by Anita Ginsburg, a freelance writer based in Denver, Colorado in the USA.
+Article contributed by Anita Ginsburg, a freelance writer based in Denver, Colorado, USA.